A Holistic Survey of Wireless Multipath Video Streaming: Introduction

-Differently from existing surveys, this survey is centered around multipath methods for wireless video streaming to mobile devices.
-In this survey, mobile means wireless communications which may or not include mobility scenarios (e.g., a wireless laptop at home or a wireless laptop on a train).
-In this survey, we cover in-depth relevant approaches and new techniques in the field.
-We majorly categorize existing works considering two main aspects.} The first aspect relates to the protocol layer perspective of each work: application layer, transport layer and/or network layer.
+Differently from existing surveys, this survey is centered on video streaming applications exploiting multipath wireless communications.
+Relevant approaches and new techniques in the field are covered in-depth by surveying existing works along two main strands.}

+{The first strand} relates to the protocol layer perspective of each work: application layer, transport layer and/or network layer.
 We sub-group each layer approaches based on which standard protocol/feature is used in the schemes proposed by the authors.
 Such classification is beneficial to understand the advantages, drawbacks, and trade-offs of each layer and protocol/feature.
-We also indicate which part of the network (server and/or client) requires adjustment in order to become compatible with the multipath transmission approach.
-In the second aspect, we analyze the approaches based on the specific scheduling functions to transmit video data over {wireless} link technologies.
+We also indicate which part of the network~(server and/or client) requires adjustment { to} become compatible with the multipath transmission approach.

+{On a second strand, we analyze} the approaches based on the specific scheduling functions to transmit video data over {wireless} link technologies.
 The works are classified according to the following scheduling functions: packet selection, packet protection, and path selection.

-In addition to these two aspects, we also discuss primary research problems related to multipath video transmission such as network heterogeneity, out-of-order packets, Head-of-Line (HOL) blocking, End-to-End delay, overdue packets, implementation aspects, and pros and cons of each approach.\\
+{In addition, we also discuss relevant topics such as packet loss differentiation, fairness consideration, video codecs, the experimental environment, performance metrics, and video services.} Finally, we also cover fundamental research problems related to multipath video transmission, such as network heterogeneity, out-of-order packets, Head-of-Line~(HOL) blocking, end-to-end delay, overdue packets, implementation aspects, and pros and cons of each approach.\\

+{ Altogether, this work contributes with} a holistic survey on the challenges, solutions, and open research problems for multipath wireless video streaming.
+The survey attempts to embrace nearly all the key techniques and relevant scientific publications. {The specific contributions of the survey are as follows:}